interledger/uct-hackathon-2024/README.md

 - For the clerk variables create an account on [clerk](https://clerk.com/)
 - Get the keys from API keys on the dashboard

+- For the Open Payments variables create an account on [rafiki money](https://rafiki.money/auth/signup)
+- Go to settings > developer keys and generate the keys
+- Copy the downloaded private.key file into the root folder of the repository

 ```
 # Postgres
 DATABASE_URL="postgresql://tippy_admin:tippy@localhost:5432/tippy"